-While reading Rod 'Slasher' Breslau's tweet about Donald Trump's comments during the broadcast, the Twitch star addressed the fury from video game players.
+While reading Rod ‘Slasher’ Breslau’s tweet about the President’s comments during the broadcast, the Twitch star addressed the fury from video game players.

-"Ohhhh, and you know what's kinda troll too?" she asked.
-"That like, we've let Trump say and get away with so much shit."
+“Ohhhh, and you know what’s kinda troll too?” she asked.
+“That like, we’ve let the President say and get away with so much shit.”